Mike Shanahan (tight end)

-Michael Andrew Shanahan (born December 28, 1989) is an American football coach and former player.
+Michael Andrew Shanahan (born December 28, 1989) is an American football coach and former player who is the current offensive coordinator of the Indiana Hoosiers.
 He played college football as a wide receiver for the Pittsburgh Panthers and was signed by the New York Jets as an undrafted free agent in 2013.
-He is currently the offensive coordinator and wide receivers coach for the Indiana Hoosiers.

 Early life

 Shanahan attended Norwin High School in North Huntingdon, Pennsylvania.
 He was selected to the Associated Press Pennsylvania Class AAAA All-State First-team.
 He was a Division I prospect in both football and basketball while at Norwin High School.
 He was selected to the Pittsburgh Post-Gazette "Fabulous 22" and selected to the Pittsburgh Tribune-Review "Terrific 25".
 He also was selected to The Patriot-News "Platinum 33".
 He was three-time first-team All-Foothills Conference selection.
 He was ranked as No. 16 overall prospect of Pennsylvania according to Scout.com.
 He was ranked as the No. 21 prospect by SuperPrep, ranked as the No. 24 prospect by Keystone Recruiting and also was ranked as the No. 37 prospect by Rivals.com.
 He was ranked No. 52 on Scout's East Top 100 list.
 He was selected to the PrepStar All-East Region, SuperPrep All-Northeast Team and was selected to play in the Big 33 Football Classic.
 He also was selected to the Pittsburgh Post-Gazette "Fabulous Five" and was a Pittsburgh Tribune-Review "Terrific 10" honoree.
 He played basketball and was a AAU basketball teammate of former Pittsburgh Panthers and former Kansas City Chiefs wide receiver Jon Baldwin.